 Intersection LOS under 2015 Existing conditions was evaluated against City of San Jose, City of Santa Clara, and VTA's CMP standards.
-The existing conditions study year of 2015 is based on when the CEQA Notice of Preparation was published in January 2015.
 These LOS results are used as a basis of comparison with the 2015 Existing Plus BART Extension Alternative in Section 3.5.2 and with the 2015 Existing Plus BART Extension with TOJD Alternative in Section 3.5.3.